ASU-Vibe-Coding-Centre/mcp-learning/03-docker-mcp-ecosystem/exercises/tutorial-3-gateway-setup.md

 ### 5.1 Test Tool Discovery

-In Claude Desktop or Cursor, ask:
+In Cursor IDE or Cursor, ask:

 ```
 What MCP tools are available?